 Claire McMurtry, Development & Communications Manager, joined YES in August 2015.
 Formatively affected by her own early experiences in nature, she is dedicated to providing these essential opportunities for others.
 Claire has 16 years of experience - from naturalist and program director to grants and events manager - in the Bay Area's rich environmental education and youth development fields.
 She holds a B.S. in Botany. email@example.com

 Vencel Alfred, Camp-to-Community Coordinator, joined YES in January 2017.
 After earning his B.S. in Recreation Administration, Vencel began his career in recreation coordinating youth and adult sports in Sacramento.
 Since returning home to the East Bay, he has served as a counselor, mentor, tutor, and coach with the City of Emeryville and the City of Richmond, and worked alongside YES as Camp Director for East Bay Regional Park District’s Community Outreach Outdoor Program.
 Vencel is passionate about sharing his love of outdoor recreation, academics, and mentorship with YES youth. firstname.lastname@example.org

 Zaira Sierra, Camps Coordinator, joined YES in the summer of 2014.
 She is the lead coordinator of the Summer Camp and Camp Days program.
 Zaira, a Richmond resident, has volunteered and worked with several local Richmond organizations including CCISCO, Building Blocks for Kids, and West Contra Costa County Unified School District.
 She is committed to building leaders and strengthening the voices in her community. email@example.com

-Peter Flom, Youth Engagement Specialist, joined YES in October of 2015.
-Peter graduated from the University of Minnesota in 2014 with a degree in Youth Studies and a minor in Sociology of Law, Criminology, and Deviance.
-He has worked and volunteered in a variety of youth programs doing foster care respite, tutoring, juvenile probation services, and mentoring.
-After college he traveled to Ghana to teach a class of sixth graders and help out at a local orphanage.
-Peter cherishes time spent in nature and loves introducing young people to all of the valuable life lessons that can be learned in the outdoors. email@example.com
+Peter Flom, Youth Leaders Coordinator, joined YES in October of 2015.
+Peter graduated from the University of Minnesota with a B.S. in Youth Studies and a minor in Sociology of Law, Criminology, and Deviance.
+He has worked and volunteered in a variety of youth programs doing foster care respite, tutoring, juvenile probation services, mentoring, and more.
+As a resident of Richmond's Belding Woods neighborhood, Peter enjoys tending his vegetable garden, taking his dogs to Wildcat Canyon, and eating at Taqueria La Bamba.
+His passions include food security, equitable access to the outdoors, and dismantling the school-to-prison pipeline. email@example.com